 - Jane Cottrill (Youth Band Secretary)

-I have spent the whole of my professional life in music education, moving from a high school teaching post in Cheshire to Manchester City Council Education Department's Music Service as Senior Brass Teacher in 1971.
-I was, subsequently, appointed Head of Manchester Music Service and Music Adviser for Manchester from 1990 to 2007.
-As part of my work in Manchester I directed many groups including symphony orchestras, wind and brass bands and choirs, and performed in many of the country's major concert halls.
-I also undertook many concert tours throughout Europe and, further afield, to America, Canada, South Africa and Australia.
+Allan spent the whole of his professional life in music education, moving from a high school teaching post in Cheshire to Manchester City Council Education Department's Music Service as Senior Brass Teacher in 1971.
+He was, subsequently, appointed Head of Manchester Music Service and Music Adviser for Manchester from 1990 to 2007.
+As part of his work in Manchester Allan directed many groups including symphony orchestras, wind and brass bands and choirs, and performed in many of the country's major concert halls.
+He also undertook many concert tours throughout Europe and, further afield, to America, Canada, South Africa and Australia.

-Over the years I have worked closely with most of the area's leading music organisations including the Royal Northern College of Music, Chetham's School of Music (governor), Halle Orchestra, BBC Philharmonic Orchestra and Manchester Camerata as well as advising the regional and national arts boards.
+Over the years Allan worked closely with most of the area's leading music organisations including the Royal Northern College of Music, Chetham's School of Music (governor), Halle Orchestra, BBC Philharmonic Orchestra and Manchester Camerata as well as advising the regional and national arts boards.

-For a number of years I served on the national executive of the Federation of Music Services and the British Association of Symphonic Bands and Wind Ensembles.
+For a number of years Allan served on the national executive of the Federation of Music Services and the British Association of Symphonic Bands and Wind Ensembles.

-I am very proud of the successes and achievements of the Werneth Concert Band which is, truly, a community band, serving the needs of amateur musicians and audiences in and around the Stockport area - long may it continue to do so.
+Allan was very proud of the successes and achievements of the Werneth Concert Band which is, truly, a community band, serving the needs of amateur musicians and audiences in and around the Stockport area and is sadly missed by all its members.

-Treasurer - Terry MitchellHi, my name is Terry Mitchell and I play the part of the evil treasurer of Werneth Concert Band, and 3rd clarinet.
+Committee member - Terry MitchellHi, my name is Terry Mitchell and I play 3rd clarinet.

 I joined the band in 1993 after being cajoled by a member of the trumpet section whose daughter was involved with Stockport Schools Wind Band.
 My daughter Su (Ancliffe), oboe, played with SSWB and I was the administrator.

-I have been a committee member of WCB for several years and treasurer since 2009.
+I have been a committee member of WCB for several years and treasurer from 2009 to 2014.
 I believe the band is a true community band that supports its members through adversity.
 My recent fight with colon cancer was a case in point.